hosseinkabiruiuc/manubot_group8/manuscript.md

 The observations and comments that can be made from the above box plot is as follows:

--The data in cement, slag, ash doesn't appear to have any significant outliers.
+- The data in cement, slag, ash doesn't appear to have any significant outliers.

--The data from water, superplastic, age, and strength appears to have some outliers, amidst them the age data has a long extension of the plot suggesting the highest amount of outliers amongst all of data columns mentioned.
+- The data from water, superplastic, age, and strength appears to have some outliers, amidst them the age data has a long extension of the plot suggesting the highest amount of outliers amongst all of data columns mentioned.

 ### Distribution
 Dsitribution of the variables in the dataset have been plotted to gain better understanding.